May 7, 2018

-In a recent webinar by Content Marketing Institute, Matt Heinz, CEO of Heinz Marketing, and Heather Hurst, director of corporate marketing at Workfront, gave expert advice on documenting content marketing workflows.
+In a recent webinar by Content Marketing Institute, Matt Heinz, CEO of Heinz Marketing, and Heather Hurst, director of corporate marketing at Workfront, gave expert advice on documenting Agile workflows.

 Matt Heinz: Related to communication, I think smart communication is feedback.
 It’s improvement of the processes and systems that we’re using.
 I guarantee you that once you create and launch a feedback process, or just a request process, there will be adjustments of that over time.

 I think it was General Patton who said, “best laid plans never survive first contact with the battlefield,” and it was the great poet of our time, Mike Tyson, who said “everyone's got a plan until they get punched in the face.”

 Download our free ebook "Organize The Feedback: A Marketer’s Guide to Project Collaboration" for suggestions on how to garner and use feedback on your team.

 So as you go and execute on your programs, there will be improvements you want to make, there will be feedback you get from those you are creating content for.
 Make sure you are regularly reviewing those and incorporating those updates, those improvements, into your process.

 It will reduce friction that may exist in the execution process.
 It will help you get more done faster, knowing that you’re never done improving the process.
 Even if it’s not just a daily or weekly thing, but at least on a monthly basis incorporating that feedback is important.

 Heather Hurst: Part of that feedback is deciding when something is done.

 You probably have kind of a puzzled look on your face as you hear me say that.
 But think back to how many times you’ve had something marked “final version 32,” or “final version 68.”
 It’s a really sad scenario to be in, but unfortunately it happens all the time.